Bento Grid Slot System¶

 trend?: "up" | "down" | "flat"

-tooltip?: string // adds a "?" button with a popover
+tooltip?: string // shows "?" button with popover

 alert?: "warn" | "danger"